Home

 Advertisement

-Six months after Kazakhstan’s President Kassym-Jomart Tokayev called protesters terrorists and requested support from the Russian-backed Collective Security Treaty Organization to quell mass unrest, citizens will take part in a referendum on constitutional reforms.
+Six months after Kazakhstan’s President Kassym-Jomart Tokayev called protesters terrorists and requested assist from the Russian-backed Collective Security Treaty Organization to quell mass unrest, citizens will take part in a referendum on constitutional reforms.

 Diplomat BriefWeekly NewsletterN

-Get briefed on the story of the week, and growing stories to observe across the Asia-Pacific.
+Get briefed on the story of the week, and developing tales to watch throughout the Asia-Pacific.

-Get the Publication
+Get the E-newsletter

-The proposed constitutional reforms strip the structure of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev family’s fall from grace.
+The proposed constitutional reforms strip the structure of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev household’s fall from grace.

-Enjoying this article?
-Click on right here to subscribe for full access.
-Just $5 a month.
+Having fun with this article?
+Click here to subscribe for full entry.
+Simply $5 a month.

 Quelle: thediplomat.com